jrebagliatti/techcasestudies/_posts/2017-02-27-EmiratesAirLineCableCar.md

 #### LoRaWAN gateway construction

 A LoRaWAN gateway was constructed based on the instructions offered by The Things Network (TTN).
-This uses an iC880A frequency concentrator board coupled with a Rasperry Pi via SPI.
+This uses an iC880A frequency concentrator board coupled with a Raspberry Pi via SPI.
 For the codebase, see [iC880A gateway](https://github.com/ttn-zh/ic880a-gateway/tree/spi).
 Assembly is easy, and after the installation is running, it automatically registers the device with TTN.
 From there it was easy to bridge the TTN application handler into Azure IoT Hub by using the [C# bridge](https://github.com/JeeWeetje/TtnAzureBridge), although the bridge had to be recently upgraded to match the new production TTN environment.

 ![Working on Raspberry Pi LoRaWAN gateway]({{ site.baseurl }}/images/emiratesairline/workingonhub.jpeg)